 Now connect your flight control to your computer via a USB cable.

-Before you update or flash Betaflight firmware, we recommend making a backup of your existing configuration.
-Because a new firmware might erase all your settings.
+Before you update or flash Betaflight firmware, we recommend making a backup of your existing configuration in case you want to go back for whatever reasons. (a new firmware might erase all your settings).
+How to backup Betaflight settings.

 How to Update/Flash Betaflight Firmware